 Jazz Pharmaceuticals states “the earliest we expect having product available for ordering is the week of August 3, 2020.”

-Senators Susan Collins, R-ME and Tina Smith D-MN, in addressing drug shortages, have introduced S. 2723 Mitigating Emergency Drug Shortages Act.
+Senators Susan Collins, R-ME and Tina Smith D-MN, in addressing drug shortages, introduced S. 2723 Mitigating Emergency Drug Shortages Act, however the bill died in the Senate due to lack of interest in gaining cosponsors.
 Vincristine was also in short supply from September 2019 until January 2020.
-Information on the bill is available here: https://wp.me/P2TETU-1LK

 Date: February 1, 2020 7:30 am FDA reports that vincristine shortage has been resolved.